nba-emu/NanoBoyAdvance/docs/COMPILING.md

 cmake -S . -B build -DCMAKE_BUILD_TYPE=Release
 ```

-NOTE: the location and name of the `build` directory is arbitrary.
+NOTE: the location and name of the `build` directory is arbitrary.<br>
 NOTE: for recent macOS versions, you may need to pass <br> `-DCMAKE_PREFIX_PATH="$(brew --prefix qt@5);$(brew --prefix glew)"` as part of the cmake command.

 #### 3. Compile